zia-lab/zialab/README.md

 # zialab
-Instrument control, GUIs, and software glue.
+Instrument control, GUIs, and glue code for the benefit of optics, microscopy, and spectroscopy.